TheBossUsername/Quadradius/README.md

 Playing this game was a big part of my childhood and it introduced me to strategy games as a whole.
 However, when I searched for it as an adult, I was saddened to see that it no longer existed.
 In an attempt to relieve some nostalgia, I decided to recreate the game as best as I could using Python.

 # My Version of Quadradius
-This is an online version that you can play locally with a friend on the same network.
-It does not have multiplayer online at this moment.
+This is an local multiplayer version that you can play with a friend on the same network.
+It does not have online multiplayer at this moment.

 ## Tools Used
 I used Pygame and Sockets to create the game.
 The processes are organized into classes and employ parallel processing with threads.